 - Advances in methodology, exemplified with data from the GESIS Panel

 The GESIS Panel data, as well as its extensive documentation, can be accessed via the GESIS data archive.

-The submission deadline for manuscripts to be included in the special issue is November 30, 2018.
+Submissions to MISS that are suitable for the GESIS Panel article collection are encouraged.
+Editors may stop accepting submissions for the collection at any point in time, depending on number and scope of articles collected.
 Submitted papers will be peer reviewed and published directly after acceptance (i.e. without waiting for the acceptance of other contributions).
-Thus the articles are published in both the main part of the journal and as part of the Special Issue.
+Thus the articles are published in both the main part of the journal and as part of the article collection.

 If you are unsure of the suitability of your topic or have questions regarding a submission, please contact the guest editors (Bernd Weiß, Matthias Bluemke, Elmar Schlüter) via email@example.com.